 Right To Work Exposed — From the cast of A Workers’ Opera

 Extremists and lobbyists doing the bidding of billionaires enacted harmful right-to-work laws in Kentucky and Missouri this year.
 They’re readying to push these policies on a national scale in Congress and other states across the country.
 Their plan is to drive down wages and undermine our collective ability to join in union.

-This show, brought to you by the creative team and cast of the Workers Opera, is a response to the above described culminating events.
-The show details the racist, harmful, and largely hidden history of Right To Work, and speaks against the drastic affects it has on workers and their families.
+This performance, brought to you by the creative team and cast of the Workers’ Theater, details the racist, harmful, and largely hidden history of Right To Work, and speaks against the effects it has on workers and their families.

 “Then and Now Again” — A Workers’ Opera

 This “workers’ opera,” written by the late Agnes Wilcox and Freeman Word, debuted in 2016 at the First Unitarian Church under the direction of Colin McLaughlin.
 It focused on St. Louis’ rich, mostly unexplored, labor history.
 After Ferguson, it became increasingly clear that workers engaged in these organizing efforts understood very clearly the connection between workers’ rights and civil rights in this post-industrial society that is growing up around us.
 And it became clear to Bread and Roses that it was time to produce a theater piece, a ‘workers’ opera,’ that would connect the “then” with the “now.”

 Youth Initiative: Community Exploration

 “Community Exploration,” our initiative for youth, builds awareness of economic and social justice issues by exposing our participants to multi-disciplinary art forms.